 Our lab is working to determine the signals that are active in these cancer stem cells and possible ways to target these cells for new treatments.

 We have identified one pathway that we think is particularly important involving a protein called GTP cyclohydrolase I. Patient data show that higher levels of proteins in this pathway correlate with poor patient survival.
 We also noticed higher levels of some of these proteins in brain tumor cells when they were exposed to low-oxygen conditions.
 Low oxygen is known to increase resistance to chemo- and radiotherapy, so we plan to determine the level of these proteins in low oxygen and correlate the levels with tumor grade and patient survival.

 Learning more about the properties of cancer stem cells will help in designing better treatment options for GBM patients.

 Choroid plexus (CP) tumors are primary brain tumors predominantly found in young children and infants.
 There are two types of CP tumors:

 - CP papilloma: A benign type of choroid plexus that has an excellent prognosis when removed through surgery

 - CP carcinoma: A highly lethal type of choroid plexus that is poorly understood and has few treatment options available

-In order to study CP carcinomas, we created genetic mouse models that develop CP papillomas and CP carcinoma-like tumors, which have helped us to define and understand characteristics of the tumor cells.
+In order to study CP carcinomas, we created genetic mouse models that develop CP papillomas and CP carcinoma-like tumors, which have helped us to define and understand the characteristics of the tumor cells.
 In this application, we will further develop the CP carcinoma mouse model to:

 - Determine if the tumor characteristics we discovered are a weakness in CP tumors that can be targeted with therapy